Home

 What do we use smaller scale weather maps for?

+Severe weather pictures are usually about mesoscale weather.
 You will find the most interesting weather stuff on these maps

-For example RADAR maps, weather diagrams which show nearby areas with the heaviest rainfall and tornadoes, are more exciting than a national map indicating storms in the region.
+For example radar maps, weather diagrams which show nearby areas with the heaviest rainfall and tornadoes, are more exciting than a national map indicating storms in the region.
 So far, the US weather service has the most extensive radar coverage while other nations are catching up.

-For another example of severe weather pictures, see this stark lightning photograph.
-People who enjoy storm chasing collect photos of this sort.
 Ever heard of people getting hit by lightning several times throughout life and surviving?
 Any truth to that?
 This article should set you straight.

 Mesoscale maps give us a closer look at critical features.
-For instance, people living in an area would know that the west side of a neighboring hill usually gets a lot more rain than the east side.
-Mesoscale forecasting allows for this kind of distinction.
+For instance, people living in certain areas would know that the west side of a neighboring hill usually gets a lot more rain than the east side.

-The things you see on national weather maps (highs and lows etc.) are called synoptic features.
-That means we see them by looking at measurements from several stations at once.
+The things you see on national weather maps, such as highs and lows, are called synoptic features.
+That means we see them by looking at measurements from several weather stations at once.
 Data such as relative humidity, temperature and other parameters over a widespread area.

 These big things often reach a thousand or more miles across.
 And they take more than a day to pass by, usually two or three.

 The things on a mesoscale map, like this one which shows the path of a tornado, are much smaller.
 They may present thunderstorms, the heat island urban centers produce, hurricanes, squalls and sea breezes.